Mon - Fri 10am - 7pm | Tel: 07857 817137 | Email: admin@bsbaccounting.co.uk

 Yes, we are happy to liaise with your own accountants.

-• Real-time accounting information
+Real-time accounting information

-• Provides control and transparency for business owners
+Provides control and transparency for business owners

-• Requires minimal resources - receipts can be added instantly, even whilst you’re on-the-go
+Requires minimal resources - receipts can be added instantly, even whilst you’re on-the-go

-• Enables collaboration with bookkeeping and accounting professionals - no need to extract and send sensitive financial information by email or post
+Enables collaboration with bookkeeping and accounting professionals - no need to extract and send sensitive financial information by email or post

-• Information is stored remotely so there’s no need to worry if your computer system crashes
+Information is stored remotely so there’s no need to worry if your computer system crashes

-• Software is kept up-to-date and backups are done automatically
+Software is kept up-to-date and backups are done automatically

-• Digital copies of documents are accepted by HMRC so there’s no need to store paperwork for six years - saving you space and storage costs
+Digital copies of documents are accepted by HMRC, so there’s no need to store paperwork for six years - saving you space and storage costs

-• Software is very user-friendly and adaptable to different business types - no need for specialist training
+Software is very user-friendly and adaptable to different business types - no need for specialist training

-Companies and the self-employed are required by law to ensure that all financial records concerning their business is maintained at all time, so the book-keeping role should be integral to a well run operation.
+Companies and the self-employed are required by law to ensure that all financial records concerning their business is maintained at all time, so the bookkeeping role should be integral to a well-run operation.

-An accountant is more qualified.
-They are trained to consider tax strategies - long term planning such as inheritance tax, efficient schemes, and they add value particularly when it comes to these things.
 You should not be using your accountant as your bookkeeper.
-It's a job far too simple for them, and they won't appreciate it.
+It's a job that is really far too simple for them, and they won't appreciate it.
 Bookkeepers keep records of incomes and payments.
 Your accountant is better placed to deal with the HMRC enquiries and investigations.

 You would only declare income received on your tax return.
-If you made a loss on your business this would be declared also.
+If you made a loss on your business, this would be declared also.
 You do not record income which is outstanding.

 Yes, this would be classed as a business expense.

 If you choose to use the actual cost method, you must keep records of all motoring costs.
-This may include:
+This may include: fuel/oil; insurance; vehicle tax; repairs/servicing; parts; recovery subscription; MOT.

 You must register for VAT if your VAT taxable turnover goes over £85,000 (the ‘threshold’), or you know that it will.
 Your VAT taxable turnover is the total of everything sold that is not VAT exempt.

-Although the details are still uncertain, the government has issued guidance on how to prepare.
+Although the details are still uncertain, the Government has issued guidance on how to prepare.
 You can find these at www.gov.uk/transition.

-VAT-registered businesses with a taxable turnover above the VAT threshold (£85,000) are now required to follow the Making Tax Digital rules.
+VAT registered businesses with a taxable turnover above the VAT threshold (£85,000) are now required to follow the Making Tax Digital rules.
 This means they have to keep digital records and submit their VAT return through a commercial software that is compatible with HMRC’s systems.

 If you are below the VAT threshold you can voluntarily join the Making Tax Digital service now.

-VAT-registered businesses with a taxable turnover below £85,000 will be required to follow Making Tax digital rules for their first return starting on or after April 2022.
+VAT registered businesses with a taxable turnover below £85,000 will be required to follow Making Tax Digital rules for their first return starting on or after April 2022.

 There is more information at www.gov.uk/government/publications/making-tax-digital/overview-of-making-tax-digital.

-It depends.
+It depends!
 There is a long list of advantages and disadvantages for each of them that could help you to decide.
-Several questions need to be answered but the most important of them are:
+Several questions need to be answered, but the most important of them are:

-• Will my product / service enable me to get paid in advance or do I need to supply on credit?
+How big is my business now and how big I am planning to grow?
+Do I need a business partner?
+Will my product / service enable me to get paid in advance, or do I need to supply on credit?
+Do I need credit from my suppliers or will I pay them in advance?

-The main difference is the liability: as a sole trader you are liable for your business with your own personal assets.
+The main difference is the liability: As a sole trader you are liable for your business with your own personal assets.
 As a limited company your personal liability is limited by shares.
 This means that if your company gets into debt, your liability is limited to the capital you originally invested in the business, that is, the nominal value of the shares you own.